typemeta/context/README.md

 ### Checked Extractors

-At first glance, the JDBC `ResultSet` class seems like a suitable candidate for converting into an extractor.
+At first glance, the JDBC `ResultSet` class seems like a suitable candidate for converting into an extractor, using a method reference to infer the extractor value.
 However, the `ResultSet` get methods (e.g. `ResultSet.getBoolean`) all throw a `SQLException` in their signature.
 This prevents us from creating an extractor directly: